The issue

 Based on over 30 years of experience, we can confirm that wild horses pose no threat to Australian native flora or fauna.
 Every three years, the Northern Territory Government Department of Lands, Planning and Infrastructure conducts a health check of Bonrook’s land.
 This assessment includes an evaluation of soil impact, erosion, overgrazing, the state of natural pastures, burn-off practices, and the overall well-being of the rangelands.
 The Bonrook’s land consistently receives ratings ranging from “good” to “very good”.

 The property has been managed by Bonrook’s Station Manager, Sam Forwood, since 1996.
-His responsibilities encompass a broad spectrum of vital tasks, such as maintaining over 95 km boundary fence and ensuring that an adequate water supply is available to sustain the Brumbies.
+His responsibilities encompass a broad spectrum of vital tasks, such as maintaining over 95 km boundary fence and ensuring that an adequate water supply is available to sustain the brumbies.
 This involves not only maintaining existing water holes, dams and bores, but also the installation of new water bores when required.
 Additionally, he guarantees that the brumbies have consistent access to mineral and salt blocks, a vital component of their diet.

 Furthermore, Sam manages the relocation of unwanted brumbies from the area onto Bonrook.
 He is also responsible for wild fire management, conducting controlled burn-offs to safeguard the environment and the animals.

-Besides the around 800 brumbies that live in the wild on Bonrook, a small number of old riding and rescue horses from around the region live in peace in the paddocks around the Homestead Complex, where they get regularly fed and taken care of by Sam.
+Besides the around 800 brumbies that live in the wild on Bonrook, a small number of old riding and rescue horses from around the region live in peace in the paddocks around the Homestead complex, where they get regularly fed and taken care of by Sam.

 For inquiries regarding Bonrook, please send an email directly to: bonrook@ffw.ch.